Fell for their charm hook, line, and sinker 🧿

 On the third day, unsure what to expect out of Ocean Rafting, we trusted our day to the hands of two lively, agile, young ladies - Maddy and Lulu, headed by more matured and experienced Marian at the helm of the crew and the jetboat.
 Needless to mention, they lent vibrance to the gloom of the cloudy day making it memorable and colourful for us with their sheer energy.
 Even the rains paused as if for our convenience.

 Our first stop was optional snorkeling - three of us were newbies and two of us had no clue how to swim.
 Yet, we were in our wetsuits to give it a go, facing the chill and rush of the wind on our face for an hour as the jetboat cut through the endless blues winding and entwining 74 islands comprising of what we call Whitsundays - its twin engines, 350 HP each, creating a mesmerising wake all along.
-One by one the seasoned swimmers and divers dove into the clear green waters with the simple snorkeling masks on to check the spread of beautiful corals 🪸 and the diverse ecosystem they harbour right beneath the surface.
-We huddled with our expert guide Lulu who floated an orange ring instructing us to hold on to the ropes attached to it and not to touch her at any time of the swim.
+At the area marked for snorkeling, one by one the seasoned swimmers and divers dove into the clear green waters with the simple snorkeling masks on to check the spread of beautiful corals 🪸 and the diverse ecosystem they harbour right beneath the surface.
+Amidst the hullabaloo, we three huddled with our expert guide Lulu who floated an orange ring instructing us to hold on to the white ropes attached to it and not touch her at any time of the swim.
 Equipped with snorkeling paraphernalia (simple mask and tube 😆) we followed her - each step down the boat more anxious than the one before.
-The waves kind of floated me out and I grasped the tiny steps to stop drifting away like a straw in a storm.
+As the fourth step ended in the waves I kind of floated aimlessly only to grasp the tiny steps on time to stop drifting away like a straw in a storm.
 My spouse grabbed me and guided me to the orange ring - what a saviour!
 He gave my son a hand too and we got a hang of it soon.
 Dipping our masked eyes we spotted the table corals, brain corals, clams instantly.
 While my son smashed it, staying back with his dad and the corals for another half an hour, I cried in supplication to be pulled up to the deck.
 Lulu to the rescue!
 She safely transported me and 7-year Charlie (child of our co-passenger and quite shaken) to the jetboat where I gladly changed to my dry rashies and started filming dad-son in action.

 The next stop was Hill Inlet - a spot we heard of from YouTube vblog Wout of the World.
 It goes without saying, the secluded sand swirls - *** featured briefly in Pirates of the Caribbean: Dead Men Tell no Tales with the idiosyncratic Captain Jack Sparrow sprinting away from Salazar's Ghost Army - were mind blowing to watch and touch.
 We walked up to the three viewpoints, gazing at the sweeping view, enraptured .
 The water was clear glass allowing us to spot plenty of stingrays serenely settled in turquoise waters far below.
 The whirling twining of sand and sea stretched magically further south to as far our eyes met; we knew from our homework, it was the northern tip of Whitehaven Beach that lay limned with diffused daylight in our horizon.
 Here are the precious captures of the timeless beauty that the crew called their "office".
 Who's more fortunate, I pondered - us, who earn to come here, or them, who come to earn here?
 Well, we are all cut out for different stuff and neither would excel if we exchanged "offices".